HarukaMa/onekey-encoding/README.md

 One-key encoding
 ===============

-A shell script for fansub groups to rapidly release works.<br>
+A shell script for fansub groups to rapidly release works.
-Brought to you by Haruka @ Makari.<br>
+Brought to you by Haruka @ Makari.
 Original idea by Zht @ MakariTsukiyo.

 # Prerequisites